|

 1 February 35

-Schmitter is promoted to the rank of Unterwart.
+Schmitter is promoted to the rank of Unterwart..

 9 March 35

 Hermann Göring officially announced the existence of a Luftwaffe and the D.L.V.
 (Deutscher Luftsportverband) was not needed any longer.
+At this time Schmitter is transferred to the fledgling Luftwaffe.

 16 September 35